FACES for the Future Program Coordinator

 - Works independently while cognizant of scope and boundaries of the Program Coordinator position.

-- Works in very close association with education partners, including being a presence in the classroom and capacity building on-site for teaching staff.
+- With the other South Alameda County Program Coordinator, works in very close association with education partners, including being a regular presence in the classroom, co-developing curriculum as needed, and capacity building on-site.

-- Coordinates and participates in community outreach efforts of the FACES for the Future program, and attends all relevant meetings with stakeholders.
+- Collaborates with other South Alameda County Program Coordinator to coordinate and participate in community outreach efforts of the FACES for the Future program and attends all relevant meetings with stakeholders.

 - Coordinates FACES events including the Blue Coat Ceremony, Graduation, field trips and other events.

-- Participates in events at John O’Connell High School and Phillip & Sala Burton High School designed to promote the health pathways including, but not limited to, health fairs, recruitment events and community showcases.
+- Participates in events at San Leandro High School, Alameda High School, Encinal High School and Alameda Health System designed to promote the health academy efforts including, but not limited to, health fairs, recruitment events and community showcases.

-- Responsible for recruiting students, providing training to prepare for internships and work-based learning, and coordinating all necessary steps to on-board into work-based learning including health screenings, etc.
+- Collaborates with other South Alameda County Program Coordinator to recruit students, providing training to prepare for internships, and coordinating all necessary steps to on-board into work-based learning including health screenings, etc.

 - Works in tandem with the mission and goals of the FACES for the Future best practice program model.

-- Maintains and organizes adequate documentation, databases and all program materials, including, but not limited to, student information, curriculum, workshops and evaluation.
-Completes progress reports and updates as required.
+- Maintains and organizes adequate documentation, databases, and all program materials, including, but not limited to, student information, curriculum, workshops, and evaluation.
+Completes progress reports and updates.

 - Participates in FACES Coalition team meetings as necessary.

-- Performs other duties as assigned by the FACES Coalition Program Manager & Program Associate.
+- Performs other duties as assigned by the FACES Deputy Director and Program Manager.

 - 3 years of related work experience.